 The privately owned set is apparently safe for the moment.

-However, the only portion of a Rakusan process set considered truly secure today is the complete Honolulu set.
+However, the only portions of any Rakusan process sets considered truly secure today are those in the Honolulu and Delaware collections.

 © 2012 (revisions © 2013, © 2017, © 2020, © 2022) Dr Michael J P Nichols